Look, Remember and Reason: Grounded reasoning in videos with language models: Experiments

 \subsection{ACRE}

-The ACRE dataset \cite{0017JEZZ21} focuses on evaluating the performance of vision systems on the problem of causal induction.
-Specifically, the dataset focuses on the problem of causal discovery using ``blicket'' detection experiments, originally administered to children.
-Such experiments involve a blicket detector which activates when a blicket object is put on it.
+The ACRE dataset \citep{0017JEZZ21} evaluates the performance of vision systems on the problem of causal induction.
+Specifically, the dataset focuses on the problem of causal discovery using ``blicket'' detection tests, originally administered to children, using a blicket detector which activates when a blicket object is placed on it.
 The experiment involves a series of context trials, in which various (combinations of) objects are placed on the blicket detector, and subjects are shown whether the detector is activated.
 They are then asked which objects or (novel) combinations of objects would activate the machine.
-The examples in the ACRE dataset follow the same experimental design: each example contains 6 context trials and 4 questions on whether a certain combination of objects would activate the blicket machine.
+The ACRE dataset contains 6 context trials per example and 4 ``blicket'' detection tests based on the images.